BY DIANA L. WEGGLER

 The Norwich Record | Spring 2015

 Lea Williams is writing a book on the life and accomplishments of early-20th-century nurse Ellen N. La Motte.
-(Photo: Mark Collier.)
+(Photo by Mark Collier.)

 Her initial research led to the publication of two articles by Williams on La Motte: one in Nursing History Review, and a brief biographical entry in American National Biography, both last year.

-Through writing — and eventually publishing — La Motte’s biography, Williams hopes to cast light on this extraordinary woman’s life and accomplishments: After attending the prestigious Johns Hopkins Training School for Nurses, La Motte acquired a national reputation as an anti-tuberculosis nurse and protector of the public health.
-In addition, she fought for women’s voting rights, lived in Europe before the start of World War I, cared for Allied soldiers on the Western Front, traveled through Asia, and was an anti-opium crusader.
+Through writing — and eventually publishing — La Motte’s biography, Williams hopes to cast light on this extraordinary woman’s life and accomplishments: After attending the prestigious Johns Hopkins Training School for Nurses, La Motte acquired a national reputation as an anti-tuberculosis nurse and public health protector.
+She also fought for women’s voting rights, lived in Europe before the start of World War I, cared for Allied soldiers on the Western front, traveled through Asia, and was an antiopium crusader.

 Throughout her lifetime, La Motte wrote prolifically, publishing seven books and dozens of articles in publications including The Nation and The Atlantic Monthly.

 “Her life and work provide an opportunity to reflect on public health nursing, women’s campaign for the vote, war and nursing, and the international opium trade,” Williams says.
 “By tracing her life and analyzing her writings about these topics, I hope to make a contribution to the scholarship in these fields.”